 Penny crossed her arms.
 "Explaining to the boys but not us?
 That's like a violation of the universal girl code.
 It's traitorous.
 You're going to be in for one hell of a questioning tonight, you know that?"

 "I thought nothing happened between you and Oliver," Edie said, finally taking a sip of her drink.

 "Nothing did.
 Now really.
 Last.
 Twenty.
 Pages."
 Rona jabbed her book for emphasis.
 "Let me be, and you'll get an answer.
 I'm teaching you all a valuable lesson in patience."
 Her eyes dropped to the text.

-They grumbled, but her friends soon fell into defeated silence.
+Her friends fell into defeated silence.
 Hannah huffed, "She stopped reading for Oliver."